loomio/loomio-docs/guides/src/engage-group.md

 Responding to questions from the team via email, chat or phone message?

-Encourage people to post their questions as threads and gain the support of your team for answers.
+Start a "Questions" thread, where people can post their questions as comments, and anyone in the group can respond by replying to the comment.

+Or encourage members to start their own thread with their question - someone in your group may have a great answer!

-- It takes time to break old habits, and nudging people to communicate on Loomio helps everyone to engage, and to find info in the one place - not scattered in snippets of inaccessible email conversations.
+- It takes time to break old habits, and nudging people to communicate on Loomio helps everyone to engage, and to find info in the one place - not scattered in snippets of inaccessible email or chat conversations.
-- Shoulder-tap some people to share their question, report, work or information.
+- Shoulder-tap some members to share their question, report, work or information.
 - Encourage and acknowledge people posting with a comment or reaction.

 I hope this helps.
 Do let us know how you get on, and tell us what works for your group!

 Email contact@loomio.org or [Contact us](https://www.loomio.com/contact).🙂